PiwnicaUwU/RPCommands/README.md

 only_players: 'Only players can use this command.'
 # Message shown when a command is successfully sent.
 message_sent: 'Message has been sent.'
+# Message shown when custom info is set.
+custom_info_set: 'Your custom info has been set!'
+# Message shown when a command is disabled.
+command_disabled: 'This command is disabled.'
 # Dictionary of command names used in the system.
 command_names:
   me: me